BlackSilverFox/ResearchProjectGP/README.md

 ![alt text](https://github.com/BlackSilverFox/ResearchProjectGP/blob/main/SimpleFSM_1.png)

 This will give no problems: when the cursor moves away, the mouse will automatically go back to finding cheese.
 Yet with this small FSM, there is one weird thing going on: once the mouse has cheese, he will not run away from the cursor anymore.
-If this cursor represents a cat, this mouse is, at the moment, quite suicidal, no?
+If this cursor represents a cat, this mouse is quite suicidal, no?
 To fix this, we can do this:

 ![alt text](https://github.com/BlackSilverFox/ResearchProjectGP/blob/main/SimpleFSM_2.png)